amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 mod pong;
 ```

-And in main.rs, below the module declaration and before the main, add this import:
+And in main.rs, below the module declaration and before main, add this import:

 ```rust,ignore
 use pong::Pong;